🇯🇵 日本語 | 🇺🇸 English

 rand() and srand()

 rand() returns an integer in the range 0 to RAND_MAX (typically 2147483647).
-But if you use it as-is, you get the same sequence every time.
+But if you call it as-is, you'll get the same sequence every time.

 Setting the seed

-Calling srand(seed) sets the random number "seed" and produces a different sequence from that seed.
-Call it once, at the start of the program.
+Calling srand(seed) sets the random number "seed," and each seed produces a different sequence.
+Call it once, at the start of your program.

 #include <stdio.h>